dzdidi/bian-docs/readme.md

 Components define business functional building blocks, each representing the capacity to perform a specific business need. **Operational reuse** is not to be confused with the more conventional code-based **utility re-use** – where similar processing logic can be encoded and re-used.

-The key difference is that though the SW utility functions as an autonomous capability, it does not represent a uniquely assignable business responsibility.
-By definition there can be many concurrent instances of a SW utility operating completely independently.
+The key difference is that though the software utility functions as an autonomous capability, it does not represent a uniquely assignable business responsibility.
+By definition there can be many concurrent instances of a software utility operating completely independently.
 The utility implementation ensures that the logic is applied consistently and improves software integrity and development productivity but it does not specifically address the operational re-use of a discrete business capability.
-Not surprisingly a SW Utility will typically be much finer grained than a Service Domain.
+Not surprisingly a software Utility will typically be much finer grained than a Service Domain.

 The component design adopted by BIAN has a number of implications for a Service Domain’s information management:
 * **Persistence** – the BIAN Service Domain defines a persistent business capability with its associated information store (database) – it may be active or inactive at any point in time, but it can always be available to respond to external service requests and typically also executes its own internal schedule of actions